liang2kl/mkdocs-blogging-plugin/README.md

 A mkdocs plugin that generates a blog page listing selected pages, sorted by time.

 A complete guide is available at https://liang2kl.github.io/mkdocs-blogging-plugin.
+You might need the [migration guide](https://liang2kl.github.io/mkdocs-blogging-plugin/migration) to upgrade to a new version.

 ![preview](https://i.loli.net/2021/09/09/LhX9IFkbu2K3lRi.png)